ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 had the opportunity of obliging her in turn, by sitting down to whist.

-"I know little of the game at present," said he, "but I shall be glad to improve myself, for in my situation in life--" Mrs. Phillips was very glad for his compliance, but could not wait for his reason.
+"I know little of the game at present," said he, "but I shall be glad to improve myself, for in my situation in life -- " Mrs. Phillips was very glad for his compliance, but could not wait for his reason.

 Mr. Wickham did not play at whist, and with ready delight was he